 With increased digitization, the company will be able to grow into a winning business which thinks commercially in relation to the IT strategy’s influence on the opportunities and risks.
 In this scenario, the IT manager and the top management have a common understanding of the company's strategy and understand what kind of investments are required to implement the strategy.
 It is not necessarily about simply increasing the IT budget; it is about utilizing the technology and being open towards the opportunities it creates.
 Those companies that understand to drag the nerd out of IT and into the business management, those are the companies that will do best in the competition.
 And that will show on the bottom line.

 Today, the walls of the corner office have fallen.
 Along with Millennials entering the labour market, technology has overtaken the exchange of knowledge and admiration has disappeared.
 This imposes new requirements to the manager including a significant change in leadership style.

 Digital transformation is a complex process that changes how businesses work and go to market with their products, creating long-term opportunities for partners equipped to take customers on this on-going digital journey.
-Transformation involves the use of third platform technologies, big data, analytics, social and mobile, to optimise value and create a competitive advantage over competitors.
+Transformation involves the use of third platform technologies, big data, analytics, social and mobile, to optimise value and create a competitive advantage.